-Teresa Kuan, Assistant Professor, Department of Anthropology, Chinese University of Hong Kong
+Teresa Kuan, Associate Professor, Department of Anthropology, Chinese University of Hong Kong

 Professor Teresa Kuan first studied anthropology at UC Berkeley before going on for doctoral training at the University of Southern California.
 She was originally trained in medical anthropology but has since then become interested in expertise as a cultural phenomenon.
 Her book Love’s Uncertainty examines the intersection between popular childrearing advice and the lived experience of parenting amongst urban, middle-class families in China.
 Building on this previous work concerning the popularization of the notion of the psychological child, Prof. Kuan is currently conducting research on the development of family therapy in mainland China.
 Prof. Kuan was a Mellon Postdoctoral Fellow at Whittier College between 2009–2011, and a Hunt Postdoctoral Fellow between 2011–2012.
 She joined the Department of Anthropology at CUHK in the Fall of 2012.